Hawkfry-Group/omni-resources/cheatsheets/access-management-cheatsheet.md

 # Omni User Management Tool

-For managing users, groups, and user attributes with Omni from the command line, you can use the [omni-user-manager Python package](https://github.com/Hawkfry-Group/omni-user-manager).
+For managing users, groups, and user attributes with Omni from the command line, you can use the [omni-user-manager Python package](https://github.com/Hawkfry-Group/omni-user-manager) or directly use the [Omni APIs](https://docs.omni.co/docs/API/overview).

 - **Purpose:** Synchronize users, groups, and user attributes with Omni via the command line.
 - **Installation:**